Outgoing Mail Recommendations

-Once you have an idea what the requirements of the Agency will be, then the USPS and TPASS State Mail Office can help you in determining the best way to do this mailing.
+Once you have an idea what the requirements of the Agency will be, then the USPS and SSSD State Mail Office can help you in determining the best way to do this mailing.
 A team of mail professionals are available to you for help in design specification and to ensure everything in your mailing plans will meet your needs, as well as postal regulations.

 Important Reminders and References: